Frequently Asked Questions about the Alexander Technique

 A: Yes!
 When you learn the Alexander Technique, you are re-educating your sensory register so that you will have the capacity to notice when you are veering off course posture-wise.
 Then, instead of trying to fight it, you will be given the tools to let go of and release whatever tension is contributing to the misalignment and redirect your energy in a more coherent manner.
 One of the best things about the Alexander Technique is that it is a learned skill that, when applied, simply and directly in your daily living, is highly effective.

 Q: Has the Alexander Technique been scientifically studied?

-A: Many studies have been conducted regarding Alexander Technique and its benefits.
+A: Many studies have been conducted regarding Alexander Technique and its benefits, with a variety of positive benefits discovered.
 One study of particular interest, published in the British Medical Journal, details how lessons in the Alexander Technique provided long-term benefits and relief for back pain sufferers.
 Other studies have examined its benefits for groups as wide-ranging as surgeons and musicians.
 Click here to find a list of these studies and many more, all published in peer-reviewed scientific journals or presented at conferences with peer-reviewed abstracts.

 Q: how many sessions do i need?

 A: In general, to have a basic understanding of the Alexander Technique and apply it to your daily life, 15-20 sessions is a good place to begin.
 Depending on your reason for lessons, your condition (mind-body) and your interests, the number of sessions can be highly variable (fewer or greater than the above guideline).
 It is always based on your individual needs.
 At your first session or over the phone before we meet, Nadia can discuss this with you.

 Q: What do I need to do or bring for my Alexander Technique session?